pjfl/p5-html-statetable/README.md

 - has\_context

-    Predicate for the `context` attribute
+    Predicate for the `context` attribute.
+Weakened reference

 - displayable\_columns